Christmas Eve in Greece is observed on the same day as in the US; on the 24th of December, and Christmas the next day.

 After Midnight Mass on Christmas Eve and the celebrations on Christmas day, presents are brought to children by ‘Aghios Vassilis”, or saint Basil, on January 1st; this day is recognized as Saint Basil’s Day.

-On January 6th, the peoples of Greece also celebrate Epifania, which celebrates Jesus’s baptism.
+On January 6th, the peoples of Greece also celebrate Offenbarung, which celebrates Jesus’s baptism.

 Also referred to as ‘The Blessing of Water’, many regions throughout the country celebrate this sacred day by having young men dive into very cold lakes and other bodies of water; in order to be the first one to receive a blessed cross that has been tossed into the water by a priest.

 Whoever finds and receives this cross is said to receive good luck during the year.
-Epifania is also celebrated by blessings of boats, music, dancing, and feasts.
+Offenbarung is also celebrated by blessings of boats, music, dancing, and feasts.

 Main Points About Christmas in Greece